 A health professional will also tell you what you can do to stop your aneurysm getting larger.

 A large aneurysm means your aorta is much bigger than normal.
-Only a very small number of men will have a large aneurysm.
+Only a very small number of men and AMAB people will have a large aneurysm.

 Large aneurysms are uncommon but can be very serious.
 As the wall of the aorta stretches, it becomes weaker, and it could rupture (burst).
 If the aneurysm ruptures, this leads to life-threatening internal bleeding and, in 8 out of 10 cases, death.